openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 ### How do I run a single test method or class in a JUnit test?

-Specify the test and method on the command-line with the `?` syntax:
+Specify the test and method name on the command-line with the `?` syntax:

+    path-to-test?method-name

+This will run a method called `method-name`, having no parameters, in the top-level test class.

+To run a parameterized test method, the extended selector syntax has to be used.
+For example:

-    path-to-test?class-name::method-name(param-type, ...param-type)
+    path-to-test?junit-select:method:class-name#method-name(param-type, ...param-type)

-The `class-name` and `param-type` elements must be binary class names, as returned by `Class::getName`.
+Note that in this case, the `class-name` and `param-type` elements must be binary names, as returned by `Class::getName`.
+For some examples, see: https://junit.org/junit5/docs/current/api/org.junit.platform.engine/org/junit/platform/engine/discovery/DiscoverySelectors.html#selectMethod(java.lang.String)
-To run a method that has no parameters, the `param-type` elements can be omitted, like so:

-    path-to-test?class-name::method-name()

-To run a specific nested test class, annotated with the `@Nested` annotation, just the class name should be passed after the `?`:
+To run a specific nested test class, annotated with the `@Nested` annotation, the following can be used:

-    path-to-test?class-name
+    path-to-test?junit-select:class:class-name

+Note that again, the `class-name` has to be the binary name of the class.

 See [How do I specify which tests to run?](#how-do-i-specify-which-tests-to-run).